 High-end professional cameras can run around $6,000 or even as high as $30,000 for the premium brands.
 Add the cost of lenses to that (an average of $1,000-$2,000 or more each), and you'll understand why a professional photographer's rates are higher than those of a hobbyist with a mid-priced camera.

 Wedding photographers who are individual contractors or photography business owners are tipped less frequently than employees of a larger photography company or a photographer's assistant hired for the event.

 Of course, if you feel the person went above and beyond, coaxing a smile out of your cranky uncle and putting your camera-shy nieces at ease, a gratuity is a wonderful way to show your appreciation.

-Another even more helpful way to show appreciation is by writing your wedding photographer a positive review.
-You probably counted on customer reviews to help guide you in the selection process, so by sharing your experience you can pay forward the favor and help your photographer build an even larger clientele.
+Another helpful way to show appreciation is by writing your wedding photographer a positive review.
+You probably counted on customer reviews to help guide you in the selection process.
+By sharing your experience, you can pay forward the favor and help your photographer build an even larger clientele.

 You may be able to save money by securing access to printing rights rather than being contractually obliged to purchase prints and enlargements from the photographer.
 Always be sure you understand whether you will have full rights to download and print pictures from any site you choose.
 This will help you understand the real final cost of your wedding photos.

 You can also save money by bundling engagement photos with wedding photos for a discounted package rather than purchasing each event's photos individually.